 You Will Lose Medicare Benefits If You Start Working

 This is also a myth.
 The program offers Medicare and sometimes Medicaid to individuals with a disability.
 However, it’s offered to individuals who earn below a certain amount of wage set by the state.
 If you’re getting Medicare and you decide to go to work, you’ll still be eligible for Medicare benefits, even after you are no longer receiving your SSDI benefits.
-In fact, you can continue to received Medicare coverage form an additional 93 months.
+In fact, you can continue to receive Medicare coverage form an additional 93 months.

 You Will Have to Reapply for Benefits If You Stop Working at Some Point